-In the 25 years since Amazon was launched, it holds the title as the world’s largest online retailer and has become a household name.
+In the 25 years since Amazon was launched, it holds the title of the world’s largest online retailer and has become a household name.

 Amazon has become synonymous with online shopping.
 And it continues to grow by developing new products, acquisitions, and various different service offerings that continue to enlarge its customer base.
 Amazon has broadened its target market to try to cover as many customers as possible.
 And it’s doing a great job, because there seems to be something for everyone on Amazon.
 As online shopping becomes increasingly popular, people turn to Amazon for just about everything, whether that’s everyday groceries or seasonal gifts.

 So if you’re looking for ideas to sell on Amazon, or you need some inspiration to build your own ecommerce store, check out our Amazon guide that can teach you step by step tactics of how you can get sales on Amazon.